MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 ---
 layout: post
-title: Physical Environment Matters when Mobbing
+title: Physical environment matters when mob programming
 tags: Mobbing
-category: Unpublished
+category: General
 ---

 When mobbing, your physical environment matters.
 Having a space that is conducive for mob programming plays a major role in the practice becoming entrenched in a team.